-Like Fabry disease, Pompe and Gaucher disease are lysosomal storage diseases resulting from a deficiency in an enzyme, a-glucosidase (GAA) for Pompe and GCase for Gaucher.
+Like Fabry disease, Pompe and Gaucher disease are lysosomal storage diseases resulting from a deficiency in an enzyme, $\alpha$ -glucosidase (GAA) for Pompe and GCase for Gaucher.
 Signs and symptoms of both diseases can be severe and debilitating.
 For Pompe, they include progressive muscle weakness throughout the body, particularly the heart and skeletal muscles; while patients suffering from Gaucher may experience an enlarged liver and spleen, abnormally low levels of red blood cells and platelets, and skeletal complications.
 In some forms of Gaucher disease, there is also significant impairment of the central nervous system.
 The enzyme deficiencies in Pompe and Gaucher patients are caused by inherited genetic mutations.
 Certain of these mutations cause changes in the amino acid sequence of the enzyme that may result in the production of an enzyme with reduced stability that does not fold into its correct three-dimensional shape.
-Although the enzymes produced in patient cells often retain the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain the misfolded enzyme in the ER until it is ultimately moved to another part of the cell for degradation and elimination.
-Consequently, little or no GAA in Pompe patients or GCase in Gaucher patients moves to the lysosome, where it normally breaks down its substrate, a complex lipid called glycogen in Pompe patients and glucocerebroside in Gaucher patients.
+Although the enzymes produced in patient cells often retain the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain the misfolded enzyme in the ER until it is ultimately moved to another patients.
 This leads to accumulation of glycogen or glucocerebroside in cells, which is believed to result in the clinical manifestations of Pompe and Gaucher disease, respectively.
 In addition, the accumulation of the misfolded enzyme in the ER may lead to cellular stress and inflammatory-like responses, which may contribute to cellular dysfunction and disease.